 The Paulding County School District provides a program for gifted students as required by the state of Georgia.
-Students are evaluated for gifted eligibility in conjunction with district-wide testing and scheduled referral windows placed throughout the school year.
+Students are evaluated for gifted eligibility in conjunction with district-wide testing and referral windows placed throughout the school year.
 All students are evaluated on the basis of scores from administration of the state-mandated and district achievement tests.
-During first semester, teachers observe all students in grades K-12 for characteristics of giftedness and make referrals to the gifted eligibility team.

 There are three steps in the process of identifying and placing gifted students.
-First, students may be referred by teachers, parents, peers, or as a result of system-wide testing.
+First, students may be referred by teachers, counselors, administrators, parents or guardians, peers, self, other individuals with knowledge of the student's abilities, or as a result of system-wide testing.
 Secondly, referrals are reviewed by the school's local eligibility team.
 This team determines which students will be formally evaluated based on work samples and input from parents and teachers.
 Formal testing consists of evaluation of the student's mental ability, achievement, creativity, and motivation using nationally normed, non-biased tests, instruments, performances, and standardized rating scales.
 Thirdly, the eligibility team at the local school reviews all relevant information and a decision is made by the team regarding eligibility or the need for further assessment.
 Parents are notified as to the team's decision.